 Stop.
 Breathe in.
 Breathe out.

-Feeling anxious isn’t fun.
-In fact, it can be downright debilitating.
-Anxiety can impact your personal and professional life in equal measure, and it can often strike without warning, triggered by any number of reasons.
+Constant stress can impact your personal and professional life in equal measure, and it can often strike without warning, triggered by any number of reasons.
 Worrying about work, relationships, your health, your wealth, or your future can place a burden on your mind and impact your well-being.

 Put the Kettle On